moss-it/docker-osticket/README.md

 The envelope from address to use when sending email (note that is not the same as the From: header).
 This must be provided for sending mail to function.
 However, if not specified, this will default to the value of `SMTP_USER` if this is provided.

+`SMTP_DOMAIN`

+The fully qualified domain to use when sending email.

 `SMTP_TLS`